FedeTe/Project-submission/README.md

 ## Project Overview
 ### Dataset
 Dataset has various street images which includes vehicles, pedestrians and cyclists.
-Images were taken in various weather, time condition as you can see below. (vehicles in red, pedestrians in blue, cyclist in green).
+Images were taken in various weather, time condition as you can see below (vehicles in red, pedestrians in blue, cyclists in green).

 ![dataset](Pic/data_vis.png)